Wiki · Concept · Last reviewed June 24, 2026

 Workslop

-Workslop is AI-generated workplace output that looks polished but lacks the substance, context, evidence, judgment, or accountability needed to advance the task.
+Workslop is AI-generated or AI-assisted workplace output that looks complete enough to hand off but lacks the context, evidence, domain judgment, or accountable review needed to move the task forward.
 It is a workplace version of AI slop, but its main harm is not public content pollution.
-Its main harm is downstream rework.
+Its main harm is a broken handoff: downstream rework, source reconstruction, delayed decisions, and the trust tax it creates inside teams.

 Definition

-Workslop is low-substance AI-generated work product passed to another person as if it were useful, reviewed, or complete.
-It can take the form of a memo, slide deck, summary, plan, market scan, policy draft, code explanation, meeting recap, customer response, spreadsheet note, or research brief.
+Workslop is low-substance AI-generated or AI-assisted work product passed to another person as if it were useful, reviewed, or complete.
+It can take the form of a memo, slide deck, summary, plan, market scan, policy draft, code explanation, meeting recap, customer response, spreadsheet note, procurement note, or research brief.

+A useful test has four parts.
+The artifact has the surface form of completed work; it is handed off as usable or close to usable; it lacks enough context, evidence, domain judgment, or accountable review; and it shifts verification or repair work to the recipient.
 The defining feature is not AI use by itself.
 The defining feature is a transfer of unacknowledged cognitive work.
-The sender appears to have produced a finished artifact, while the recipient must infer missing context, verify weak claims, repair false confidence, or redo the actual thinking.
+The sender appears to have produced a finished artifact, while the recipient must infer missing context, verify weak claims, repair false confidence, rebuild a source trail, or redo the actual thinking.

 Term History

 The term became widely visible in 2025 through research by BetterUp Labs and Stanford Social Media Lab, published and discussed in Harvard Business Review.
-The researchers described workslop as workplace content that appears competent but fails to move the task forward.
+BetterUp's public summary defines the pattern as AI-generated work that looks polished but lacks substance, leaving colleagues to do the real thinking and cleanup.

 The term sits inside the broader language of AI Slop, but it names a more specific organizational pattern.
 Public AI slop pollutes feeds, search results, marketplaces, and cultural memory.
 Workslop pollutes coordination inside teams.